Free stuff! | KitRex

 While Ian was out for an adventure-filled day with grandma and grandpa, the rest of the family ventured out to the Nature Center/Bird Blind at Madison County’s Pammel Park.
 I *think I was the only one to see birds, but the boys sure had fun running around in the snow!

 Our oldest artist-in-residence surprised me this morning with “Pete in Crayon,” a commissioned piece for one of our magazine photo shoots.
 Photography, assembly, and adult supervision provided by the talented StacyZ.

 Last weekend I jumped at a Rhodes 88 key listed on Craigslist.
 Looking past the rough tolex and one missing tine/tonebar, this thing is amazing.
 The boys and I have already put in a few hours of “Frosty the Snowman” and Christmas tunes; I’m looking forward to the many hours yet to come.
 Here’s a […]

-The 40-Year Slump.
+The 40-Year Slump

 Six years ago, Suskind noticed a disturbing trend among her patients at the University of Chicago Medicine: While children from affluent families were starting to speak after implant surgery, those from low-income families lagged behind.Why?
 The question ate at Suskind, who co-founded the hospital’s cochlear implant unit in 2006.
 She believes she discovered her answer […]

 Our three year old is in school simply because he’s ready to be there (wants to learn), but worry that as the years go by he might be at a disadvantage by being younger than his peers.
 This is interesting and timely: The less mature students, on the other hand, experienced positive effects from being […]